KAA1 – FAQs

 a) Commitment from SoS Education and SoS Communities that KAA will be a “key partner” in any future potential deconstruction and also we can move back to the temporary site if that is what we decide.
 The letter can be found here.

-c) Alongside the NHS, a Mental Health and Well-Being Risk Assessment has been conducted, with mitigation measures that will be put in place, on the both the potential risks of the academy returning to KAA1 or staying in KAA2 in the academic year 2018/2019.
+c) Alongside the NHS, a Mental Health and Well-Being Risk Assessment was conducted, with mitigation measures put in place, on the both the potential risks of the academy returning to KAA1 or staying in KAA2 in the academic year 2018/2019.
 This can be found here.

 d) A full and independent report showing our own building is safe.
 This was conducted by FDS and can be found here.

 e) Details of both the ongoing Public Health England and our own independent air monitoring regime.
-Governors are in the process of appointing independent asbestos and air quality monitoring.
+Governors appointed MLM Group to conduct our own independent air monitoring, the results of which are below.
 This is in addition to the monitoring that Public Health England have been undertaking in the area around the tower for the last year.
 They publish weekly environmental monitoring reports which you can read here: https://www.gov.uk/government/publications/environmental-monitoring-following-the-grenfell-tower-fire.